The average job posting gets 250 resumes in response, according to Glassdoor. And it takes around 41 days to complete one hire, according to LinkedIn.

 In this case, you might want to “cold email ” to find out if they’d be interested in a better job opportunity.

 Finding the right email addresses can take a significant amount of time and effort if you don’t use the right tools.
+Using bulk email services can save time by allowing you to send emails to multiple prospects at once, making your outreach more efficient.

 Right now, the most accurate email finder on the market is Voila Norbert, so it’s a good idea to try it.